jamesainslie/dot/docs/reference/features.md

 ### Configuration Options

-**As a user**, I want to configure `stowDir` as the source directory for packages, so that I can organize my dotfiles repository.
+**As a user**, I want to configure `packageDir` as the source directory for packages, so that I can organize my dotfiles repository.

 **As a user**, I want to configure `targetDir` as the destination directory for links, so that I can control where files are linked.